Due: Mon Feb 4 11:59 pm

 git clone /afs/ir/class/cs107/repos/assign3/$USER assign3

-In this assignment, you will implement several filters.
-A filter is a program that reads input (typically line by line), transforms the input in some way, and produces some output.
-Some example unix filters are
+tail unix commands are part of a special category of commands called "filters".
+A filter is a program that reads input (typically line by line) from the user or from a file, transforms the input in some way, and produces some output.
+Some other example unix filters are

 cat is the simplest of all filters; the output just repeats the input.
 Invoking

 cat filename will print the contents of the named file.
 The man page for

 cat indicates that if no filename argument is given, the command will read from standard input.
 This means the program will read lines typed on the terminal by the user.
 Almost every unix filter (e.g.

 sort and more) conforms to this same interface, either reading from a named file or standard input.
 Reading from standard input can be handy for running a quick test without having to first create a file.

 cat Makefileto view the contents of the file.

 - Now invoke

 cat -bwithout a filename argument.
 The program will wait for you to type input.